 The work involved in the internship has been very varied.
 This has ranged from research tasks, letter drafting and telephone calls in the first few weeks to more complex tasks such as setting up deposit accounts, registering power of attorneys and Will Reviews.
 Some elements of the work have been more challenging than I expected especially getting acquainted with the firm’s client database and iManage system.
 However, everyone has been extremely helpful and is always willing to answer any questions you may have and offer support whenever you might need it.

 Most importantly, the work involved has helped me explore a different side of the law.
 It has highlighted just how different practicing law is from learning substantive law as we do at university.
 This broader awareness of the practical side of the law has been very insightful and will prove valuable in any future career.

 One thing that has been clear from the start is that Turcan Connell is a very inclusive and sociable firm.
 From arranging weekly internship drinks and introductory team lunches to inviting us to the Summer BBQ we have had plenty of opportunities to get to know our teams, learn more about the firm and of course, make great friends with the other interns.
 One event that was particularly useful was the intern-trainee lunch which set our minds at ease.
 It was a really good chance to ask questions about the traineeship application process and find out what is involved in the work of a trainee here at Turcan Connell.

 In our first week we were also invited along to ‘Business Bites’.
 This was an event held by the Business Law Team providing the rest of the firm with an update on the type of work they’ve been undertaking in recent months.
-This was a great way to learn about the work of another department and was a really sociable evening ( not to mention there were lots of good wine and canapés).
+This was a great way to learn about the work of another department and was a really sociable evening (not to mention there was lots of good wine and canapés).